 Who is a Depository and Depository Participants?

-People, new to stock market investing are often confused regarding the requirement of opening both the accounts to trade in stocks and further whether both accounts can be maintained with different participants or same.
+People, new to stock market investing are often confused regarding the requirement of opening both accounts to trade in stocks and further whether both accounts can be maintained with different participants or the same.

-What are the types of Demat Account?
+What are the types of Demat Accounts?

-- Repatriable demat account :- Used by NRIs under which funds can be transferred abroad.
+- Repatriable Demat account:- Used by NRIs under which funds can be transferred abroad.

-- Non Repatriable demat account :- Used by NRIs with no transfer of fund
+- Non Repatriable Demat account:- Used by NRIs with no transfer of fund

 How does a Demat account works?